Key Takeaways

 Employment law changes.
 Minimum wage increases.
 New leave laws pass.
 Your handbook from 2015 may be dangerously outdated.

-Review your handbook annually—or when laws change.
+Review your handbook annually — and sooner when laws change.

 Inconsistent Enforcement